 Space Is Noisy: It seems that being in space does not negate sounds from either your gun or your enemies.

 Token Good Teammate: Athena objects to the morally questionable orders that Jack gives.
 The developers have said this was an intentional contrast with Wilhelm and Nisha.
-Then there's Claptrap, who's only helping out because his programming forbids him from doing otherwise.
+Then there's Claptrap, who's only helping out because his programming forbids him from doing otherwise and eventually helps out the new Vault Hunters in the second game kill Jack.

 Underground Monkey: One of the enemy types are moon drifters — they look like regular drifters, except blue and crater-y.